 - The individual members of the student group requesting the overnight permit will be held responsible for seeing that participants' behavior and activities violate neither local, state, or federal law nor the University's Student Conduct Code.

-- Organized recreational sports require a permit.
+- Organized recreational activities require a permit.
 Events on designated rec sports fields are excepted.

-- An emergency plan should be included with your outdoor space application which should contain:
+- An emergency plan should be included with the outdoor space application.

-- Groups must plan to have water stops along the route, and are encouraged to scout out water fountains already located on campus.
+- Organizers must plan to have water stops along the route, and are encouraged to scout out water fountains already located on campus.

 - As a safety precaution, it is encouraged that EMT or First Responders be present as volunteers.